ahoereth/featured-video-plus/readme.txt

 = After adding the URL and saving the post I do not get any video? = Maybe the plugin does not recognize the URL.
 Take a look into the contextual help (button on the top right of the post edit screen).
 There is a list what the URLs should look like.
 If this does not help leave a note in the support forum.

+= The input box has a red background - but the video works just fine.
+Whats going on? = With every video you insert into the meta box the plugin tries to access the API of the according video provider to grab information about the video and pull an image.
+When this API access fails the input box gets a red background.
+When for example the server you are using is located in Germany it cannot access the YouTube API for videos blocked in this country - still you and your visitors might be able to watch the videos as normal.
+The plugin cannot test for this.

 = How do I use my local videos? =
 Take a look into the contextual help (button on the top right of the post edit screen).